timmybytes/banquet/README.md

 #### CI Checks With Husky

-Banquet also comes with pre-commit and pre-push hooks ready to use via Husky and `lint-staged`.
+Banquet also comes with pre-commit and pre-push hooks ready to use via Husky and [`lint-staged`](https://github.com/okonet/lint-staged).
 These are checks and commands run against staged code when you’re committing and pushing changes, respectively.

-Current defaults include linting with ESLint, formatting with Prettier, and type checking with `tsc`.
+Current defaults include linting with ESLint, formatting with Prettier, and type checking with `tsc`, but you can add whatever customizations you like.

 ## 🍽 Getting Started